verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] One must take heed of that shit
 - [ ] First the greetings.
 Now, the sweet talk.
 What's next?
 A little hand release?
 - [ ] Peel your eyes open and look God damn it!
 - [ ] I'm here to be your heart laxative
+- [ ] The moon doesn't apologise for waning and neither should you.